-Personal Fitness Semester Prerequisite: None Lab Fee: None - Proper clothing is required
+Personal Fitness 1/2 credit Semester

+Lab Fee: None - Proper clothing is required

 This course will consist of weight training, cardiovascular and personal fitness program conditioning, with emphasis on proper weight training techniques.
 Students will learn to follow and design specific training programs to meet their individual needs.
 Treadmills, elliptical machines, Aerodyne bikes and punch bags are provided.
 Cardio workouts, Yoga, Ty Bo, and Pilates are also available.
 This course will count towards the Physical Education requirement.